 A bachelor’s degree and a strong interest in professional management are prerequisites for admission to the Graduate School of Management.
-The school seeks students from diverse professional and academic backgrounds and does not limit its consideration to applicants from any particular category of majors.
+The program seeks students from diverse professional and academic backgrounds and does not limit its consideration to applicants from any particular category of majors.
 Entry-level and mid-career applicants are considered and women and minorities are encouraged to apply.

 For the most current information, see http://gsm.ucdavis.edu.

-For more information, call (530) 752-7658, or contact email@example.com.
+For more information, call 530-752-7658, or contact email@example.com.

 International applicants for whom English is a second language must take either Test of English as a Foreign Language (TOEFL) or IELTS within the last two years.
-For more information, contact TOEFL, Educational Testing Service at http://toefl.org or IELTS Int'l at http://ielts.org.
+For more information, contact TOEFL, Educational Testing Service at http://toefl.org or IELTS International at http://ielts.org.

 Admission to the UC Davis MBA Program is highly selective.
 The aim of the Admissions Committee is to select those applicants whose academic background, intellectual capability, work experience, demonstrated leadership and communication skills meet the challenging demands of the MBA program and a managerial career.
-Consideration of an applicant's undergraduate performance includes a review of trends in scholastic performance and areas of academic strength as well as an assessment of overall grade point averages.
+Consideration of an applicant's undergraduate performance includes a review of trends in scholastic performance and areas of academic strength as well as an assessment of overall grade point average.
 Admissions standards and grading policies of the schools attended are also considered.
 Verbal, quantitative and analytical scores on the GMAT are used to evaluate general aptitude for management study.
-Background and maturity as indicated by employment history, service and activity records, recommendations and the applicant's essays are factors in the committee's evaluation.
+Background and maturity as indicated by employment history, service and activity records, recommendations and the applicant's essays, and interviews are factors in the committee's evaluation.
 Professional management experience is not required for admission but is favorably considered.

 Elective courses at the Graduate School of Management place an emphasis on real-world application of management principles through the use of executive guest speakers who present "live" case study analyses and actual "client" businesses for student projects.
 Many courses require team projects and emphasize managing by innovation and entrepreneurialism.
 These team projects develop your independent research abilities and hone your presentation skills.

-Fees are available at http://gsm.ucdavis.edu.
+Information about fees is available at http://gsm.ucdavis.edu.

-If you would like more information about this program, please contact the Graduate School of Management Admissions at (530) 752-7658 or see http://gsm.ucdavis.edu.
+If you would like more information about this program, please contact the Graduate School of Management Admissions at 530-752-7658 or see http://gsm.ucdavis.edu.

 The Master of Professional Accountancy (MPAc) degree is a full-time, one-year program designed to prepare students for a career in the accounting field, and to fulfill the requirements for those seeking to take the Uniform Certified Public Accountant Exam as administered by the State of California.
 The MPAc degree provides students with the skills to be experts in risk assessment, systems analysis, taxation, and corporate governance, and to act as overseers of public trust.

-An undergraduate degree in accounting is not a prerequisite for the MPAc program, however in order to prepare for the rigorous curriculum at the graduate level, students are required to complete the following three courses:
+An undergraduate degree in accounting is not a prerequisite for the MPAc program.
+However in order to prepare for the rigorous curriculum at the graduate level, students are required to complete the following three courses: